Remembering the Men & Women who have served Canada in war & peace

 Constable Christopher Terleski

 “I was incredibly proud to be a peacekeeper representing Canada.
 I am proud of that to this day.”

 – Chris Terleski

 Christopher Terleski joined the Canadian Forces in May, 2000, as a reservist with the 64th Field Battery Royal Canadian Artillery in Yorkton, Saskatchewan.
-He spent time with other reserve artillery units in Regina and Brandon, and at the Western Area Training Centre in Shilo, Manitoba as an instructor.
+He spent time with other reserve artillery units in Regina and Brandon, and at the Western Area Training Centre in Shilo, Manitoba, as an instructor.

 Terleski served on two Canadian missions overseas.
-The first was a peacekeeping mission Bosnia in 2003 where was employed in the operations branch of the NATO stabilization force headquarters in Sarajevo.
+The first was a peacekeeping mission Bosnia in 2003 where he was employed in the operations branch of the NATO stabilization force headquarters in Sarajevo.
 In 2006, Terleski was deployed to Afghanistan as a member of an Artillery gun troop, part of the PPCLI (Princess Patricia’s Canadian Light Infantry battlegroup).

 Terleski explains, “Our role was to provide an umbrella of security and to assist the country with establishing their own military and police forces.
 Our presence allowed civilian international organizations to work inside the country in a stable, secure environment.”

 Terleski is now a constable with the RCMP, the Media Relations Officer of the Vernon Detachment, and a married father.
 Though he served overseas before having a family, “Looking back on it now, I can see what an immense sacrifice it was for all those around me who did have to leave spouses and children at home.”

 Terleski’s experience serving Canada abroad has given him perspective on serving those at home.
 “Where we can, we need to help others, whether it’s in our homes, our communities or in the world.”